ondat/documentation/docs/install/amazon-web-services-eks.md

 ```

 > ⚠️ With the above configuration, volumes will be deleted when the nodes they
 > are attached to are terminated.
-Be sure to keep snapshots, eg. via
+Be sure to keep snapshots, for example using
 > [Data Lifecycle Manager](https://aws.amazon.com/blogs/storage/automating-amazon-ebs-snapshot-and-ami-management-using-amazon-dlm/)

 ## Procedure